Distributionally Robust Batch Contextual Bandits: Distributionally Robust Policy Learning

 \section{Distributionally Robust Policy Learning}

-In this section, we study the policy learning aspect of the problem and discuss both the algorithm and its corresponding finite-sample theoretical guarantee.
-First, with the distributional robust policy evaluation scheme discussed in the previous section, we can in principle compute the the distributional robust optimal policy $\hat{\pi}_{\rm DRO}$ by picking a policy in the given policy class $\Pi$ that maximizes the value of $\hat{Q} _{\rm DRO}$, i.e.
+In this section, we study the policy learning aspect of the problem and discuss both the algorithm and its corresponding finite-sample theoretical guarantee. {The aim is to find a robust policy that has reasonable performance in a new environment with unknown distributional shifts.} First, with the distributionally robust policy evaluation scheme discussed in the previous section, we can in principle compute the distributionally robust optimal policy $\hat{\pi}_{\mathrm{DRO}}$ by picking a policy in the given policy class $\Pi$ that maximizes the value of $\hat{Q} _{\mathrm{DRO}}$, i.e.

-How do we compute $\hat{\pi}_{\rm DRO}$?
-In general, this is a computationally intractable problem since it is highly non-convex in its optimization variables ($\pi$ and $\alpha$ jointly).
-However, following the standard tradition in the optimization literature, we can employ certain approximate schemes that, although do not guarantee global convergence, are computationally efficient and practically effective.
+How do we compute $\hat{\pi}_{\mathrm{DRO}}$?
+In general, this problem is computationally intractable since it is highly non-convex in its optimization variables ($\pi$ and $\alpha$ jointly).
+However, following the standard tradition in the machine learning and optimization literature , we can employ certain approximate schemes that, although do not guarantee global convergence, are computationally efficient and practically effective {(for example, greedy tree search \citep[Section 9.2]{friedman2001elements} for decision-tree policy classes and gradient descent \citep{ruder2016overview} for linear policy classes)}.